2011 Florida Gators football team

 The 2011 Florida Gators football team represented the University of Florida in the sport of American football during the 2011 college football season.
 The Gators competed in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the Eastern Division of the Southeastern Conference (SEC).
 They played their home games at Ben Hill Griffin Stadium on the university's Gainesville, Florida campus, and were led by first-year head coach Will Muschamp.
 Muschamp coached the Gators to a third-place finish in the SEC East, a 3–5 conference record, a 24–17 Gator Bowl victory over the Ohio State Buckeyes, and an overall win–loss record of 7–6 (.539).

-Previous season

-The 2010 Florida Gators compiled an 8–5 overall win–loss record, and a 4–4 record in the Southeastern Conference.
-They concluded the 2010 season with a 37–24 victory over the Penn State Nittany Lions in the Outback Bowl.